 Change management experts know resistance to organizational change is common – especially for those who prefer the tried and true or for those who perceive that they have something to lose.
-But, companies, teams, and people need to change and apart to compete.
+But, companies, teams, and people need to change and adapt to compete.

 Change Can Be Threatening